2017 Hours and Dates

-Lemberg Summer Camp is a separate program of the Children's Center yet it is very much a continuation of our play-based, educationally enriching school year program with a little water play and living outdoors thrown in.
+While the Lemberg Summer Camp is a separate program of the Children's Center yet it is very much a continuation of our play-based, educationally enriching school year program.

-The summer program curriculum is drawn from the interests of the children (emergent) and planned around themes that take the children on trips of fantasy to explore the wonders of distant places and to our own backyard, which is this extraordinary university campus.
+The summer program curriculum is drawn from the interests of the children and planned around themes that take the children on trips of fantasy in our own backyard - this extraordinary university campus.

 Summer Camp is designed so parents can select and pay only for the weeks they need in the summer.
-Though mostly comprised of children who either attended or will attend the Lemberg Children's Center school-year program, all children are welcome.
+Though mostly comprised of children who either attend or plan to attend one of the Lemberg Children's Center programs during the school year, all children are welcome.

 Our summer director, Karen Eichenlaub, has worked at Lemberg since 1983.
 Our lead teachers and teaching assistants usually have worked in our school-year program.
 Nearly all work full time (40 hours) and are here for the majority of the weeks of the summer.
 Our executive director, Howard Baker, oversees all programs of the Lemberg Children's Center, Inc.